Fast simulation of planar Clifford circuits: Preliminaries

-It is clear that for each edge in the tree, the bags of the endpoints are comparable, either $\subseteq$ or $\supseteq$.
+It is clear that for each link in the tree, the bags of the endpoints are comparable with either $\subseteq$ or $\supseteq$.
 Classify nodes with zero or one children as introduce nodes or forget nodes by the direction of this containment.

 The second step of the transformation is as follows.
 For any node with more than two children, note that it is the union of its children.
 It will eventually become a merge node, but first we need to reduce the number of children.
 To do this, we pick two children arbitrarily, give them a new merge node as a parent, and make it a child of the original parent.
 Of course, the new merge node bag will be the union of its children's bags (as is required for a merge node).
 Repeat until all nodes have at most two children.